 Microbiology and Infectious Disease

-Microbiology and Infectious Disease is an integrated course that introduces the basic biological principles, pathogenesis and host response, disease presentation, epidemiology, control and treatment of parasites, viruses, fungi and bacteria that cause human disease.
+Microbiology and Infectious Disease is a well established first year medical school organ systems course.
+It is an integrated course that introduces the basic biological principles, pathogenesis and host response, disease presentation, epidemiology, control and treatment of parasites, viruses, fungi and bacteria that cause human disease.
 Emphasis is placed on a subset of the most clinically significant and best characterized pathogens in each group.
 The Microbiology component of the course provides a foundation in the characteristics of disease-causing microorganisms (physiology, growth, structure, genetics, life cycles), mechanisms and routes of transmission, immunity, and the mechanisms by which specific microbial pathogens cause disease, with emphasis on unique properties, identification, virulence determinants, and host damage.
 Traditional and modern diagnostic methods in microbiology are also introduced.
 Microbial disease states in multiple organ systems are addressed in the Infectious Disease component of the course.
 Focus is given to common infectious disease syndromes and their clinical presentation, prevention, and diagnostic strategies among children, adults, and the elderly.
 Disease manifestations among immunodeficient persons including solid organ transplant patients, patients with HIV and AIDS and patients receiving chemotherapy are also reviewed.

 Patient Care in Complex Systems II (ScM students only)